Content Marketing on LinkedIn

 I can’t think of many legal activities more damaging for your brand…If only they could get LinkedIn to work for themselves?

 On my home planet, we value this thing called ‘communication.’
-Written word is an immensely valuable part of that and it features across most marketing channels.
+Written word is an immensely valuable piece of the puzzle and it features across most marketing channels.

 In the most basic form, you’re looking to have a beginning, a middle and an end and how you use these depends on your goal.
 The beginning could be asking a question about a problem, highlighting a struggle or simply leading into the middle in a provocative way.